j4stVV/UnitTestAssignment/README.md

 # Unit Testing

-This project contains unit tests for the `RookiesController`, `PersonService`, and `PersonRepository` in an ASP.NET Core MVC application (`Assignment04-05-MVC`).
+This project contains unit tests for the `RookiesController`, `PersonService`, and `PersonRepository` in an ASP.NET Core MVC application.
 The tests validate the functionality of controller actions, service methods, and repository operations, ensuring robust code quality and reliability.
 The unit tests are designed to achieve at least **70% code coverage** for the implemented controller and business logic.

 ## Position

--   **Branch**: `unit_test`
--   **Folder**: `Assignment04-05-MVC`
 -   **Quick Access**: [j4stVV/UnitTestAssignment](https://github.com/j4stVV/UnitTestAssignment)

 ## Content